Award success for AMRC apprentice20 September 2019

 Keith Smith, Director, Apprenticeships, at the Education and Skills Funding Agency said the National Apprenticeship Awards celebrate all that is exceptional about apprenticeships.

-The Yorkshire and Humber ceremony will be held in Leeds on September 19.
+The national ceremony will be held on Wednesday 27th November.

 For more information on an apprenticeship with the AMRC Training Centre, visit: www.amrctraining.co.uk/apprenticeships